 Overdraft Fee

-An overdraft fee of about $35 may be assessed when you go into the negative-balance territory.
+An overdraft fee of about $35 may be assessed when you go into the negative balance territory.
 Or the bank could also decline the transaction and charge you a non-sufficient funds (or NSF) fee.
 This is sometimes called an insufficient funds fee, and it is typically the same amount as the bank’s overdraft fee.
-The damage doesn’t necessarily stop there.
-Say your rent check bounced.
-Your landlord might charge you a returned check fee.
-Similarly, if you’re out shopping and try to swipe your debit card to buy something, the retailer might hit you with a fee for a declined purchase if you don’t have enough funds to cover the transaction.
+Also, the person who tried to cash a check that bounced may charge you a returned check fee.

 Account Closure

 What happens if you don’t pay an overdrawn account?
 If you don’t fix your negative balance by depositing money into your account, or if you overdraw your account so often the powers that be at the bank raise their eyebrows, your days as a bank customer may come to a close.
-They can opt to shutter the account.
+They can opt to shutter the account, and it can be difficult to reopen a closed bank account.

 Credit Impact and Debt Collection

-Also, a bank that closed your account because you had so many overdrafts might sell your debt to a collection company.
-If that company reports your unpaid balance to the credit bureaus, your credit score will head south.
-It will be tougher for you to get the credit you want somewhere down the road.
+Also, a bank that closed your account because you had so many overdrafts might sell your debt to a collection company, which could negatively impact your credit score.

 Differences Between Overdraft and Non-sufficient Funds